VicenteSebastianAlvarezOlvera/HD2_ETL/README.md

 * Save the data to a DB: Probably sqlserver, maybe hosted locally, maybe hosted in (azure/aws) for students
 * From the DB, create a dashboard both in Tableau and Power BI.

+## The tools
+* Apache Airflow: to schedule gathering the data every set amount of time
+* SQL server: To store the data locally
+* Python: To get and process the data

 ## The process
 ### Getting the data
 The first step we need to do is submit a request to said URLs.
 This is how we will be getting our data.
 Given that we are going to be using Python for this project, the code shown will be Python.